grafana/grafana/docs/sources/features/explore/index.md

 ### Visualization Options

-It's possible to customize how logs are displayed and select which columns are shown.
+You can customize how logs are displayed and select which columns are shown.

 #### Deduping